PhoenixRacing/WebApp20/README.md

 Recommended: Use Git Bash and follow the instructions for Ubuntu.

 Otherwise:

-1. Open the 'tools/install.bash' file in the 'WebApp20' directory and copy it's contents.
+1. Open the 'tools/install.bash' file in the 'WebApp20' directory and copy its contents.
 2. Open Command Prompt
 3. `cd` into the 'WebApp20' folder.
 4. Paste.